Bjg813/my-gatsby-blog/content/blog/spinal-surgery/index.md

 Our daughter is now home at 5 months old.
 After her spinal surgery she can now wiggle her toes and move her ankles, something she hasn't been able to do since she was born.

 She is now moving her feet in front of her and trying to grab these unknown appendiges like a newborn chick flapping its wings for the first time.

-Her successful spinal surgery has inspired me to keep pursuing my passion of web development and has given me faith to write this blog.
-I will keep writing about my learnings from my family, work, and studies.
-Hope you will enjoy my ride, because so far I have!

-_This blog post was inspired by my strong 5 month old girl Theia and her blog [HelloTheia](https://hellotheia.com/) my beautiful wife updates at every mile stone._